-Private Consumption Outlook: Consumer spending will remain modest over the coming quarters, and we expect expansion of 3.5% and 4.0% in 2014 and 2015 respectively.
-The inflationary environment will improve, but persistently elevated price pressures will continue to hit purchasing power.
-We project consumer price index (CPI) inflation to average 23.0% in FY2014/15 (fiscal year running from March 21 2014 to March 20 2015) and 21.0% in FY2015/16, compared with 35.6% in FY2013/14.
-Moreover, the government will be unable to increase current spending significantly in 2015, as it seeks to improve its fragile fiscal position by cutting subsidies and limiting previously universal cash subsidies to only low-income families (see 'Inflationary Environment Improving In 2015', September 18).
-The failure to reach a breakthrough in nuclear talks will also somewhat temper confidence in the economy among domestic and international investors.
+Private Consumption Outlook: Consumer spending will remain modest over the coming quarters, and we expect expansion of 3.0% and 3.5% in 2015 and 2016 respectively, from 4.5% in 2014.
+The government will cut current spending this year in a bid to reduce a widening fiscal deficit, a result of falling oil revenues, and will be unable to prop up consumer spending.
+Elevated price pressures will also hit purchasing power as the government cuts energy and food subsidies.
+We project consumer price index (CPI) inflation to average 23.0% in FY2015/16 (fiscal year running from March 21 2015 to March 20 2016), from 21.0% in FY2014/15.
+The failure to reach a breakthrough in nuclear talks will also temper consumer and investor confidence, which had significantly improved since the election of moderate Iranian President Hassan Rouhani in June 2013 lead to an amelioration of relations with the West.